jbrown-heroku/release-phase-demo/README.md

 ```

 ### Demo Flow
+#### Release Phase
+1. Show current state of app
+  Start with homepage of app open showing single table
+1. Create migration for new table
+  `sequelize model:create --name Post --attributes title:string,author:string,body:text`
+  If the `sequelize` command does not work, you probably need to add its directory to your environment's PATH variable.
+Run this command from the `release-phase-demo` directory: `declare -x PATH=$PATH:$(pwd)/node_modules/.bin`
+1. Add `release` line in Procfile.
+This is what executes the migration after build but before deploy.
+1. Add and commit new model and migration files and updated Procfile
+  `git add migrations models Procfile`
+  `git commit -m 'Add Post model'`
+1. Deploy and show CLI ouput, highlighting release phase migration output at the end.
+  `git push heroku master`
+1. Show that the app now has a Post table!
+  `heroku open`

+#### Heroku Flow + Release Phase
 1. Show pipeline
 1. Show current state of app
   Select "Open app in browser" from pipeline's staging app